BenjaminHornbeck6/BlizzardBoard/README.md

 # Why choose stable?

-The stable version is super stable and bootloop should be impossible the stable version also has more themes supported than the unstable version and a cleaner ui
+The stable version is super stable and bootloop should be impossible

 # Why choose unstable?